uschtwill/rails_rss_aggregator/CONTRIBUTING.md

 * Push to your fork
 * Do a [Pull Request](https://help.github.com/articles/using-pull-requests/)

 A good starting point for getting ideas on what to work on is the [issues page](https://github.com/uschtwill/rails_rss_aggregator/issues).
 Just browse it, let us know what you'd like to work on and we'll make sure it is put aside for you.
+Choose anything that is labeled ```up-for-grabs```.

 Here are some ideas:
 * Fancy front-end coded in JS